dsifford/academic-bloggers-toolkit/src/readme.txt

 A plugin extending the functionality of Wordpress for academic blogging.

 == Description ==
 Academic Blogger's toolkit is an **open source** WordPress plugin providing an all-in-one solution for effective academic blogging.

-= NOTICE =
-**This readme file is not kept up to date!**
+= THIS README PAGE IS NOT KEPT UP TO DATE! =

-For a detailed, updated description of this plugin and all its features, please visit the [GitHub Repository](https://github.com/dsifford/academic-bloggers-toolkit).
+For a constaintly updated, exhaustively detailed, introduction to this plugin and all its features, please visit the plugin's [GitHub Repository](https://github.com/dsifford/academic-bloggers-toolkit).

 [youtube https://www.youtube.com/watch?v=5k72Dh8L2BA]
+(Version 3.0.0)

 = Features =
 * Insert formatted references on the fly using digital identifiers (**PMID** or **DOI**).
 * Manually insert formatted references from **over 15 types of references**.
 * **Import a full bibliography from your favorite reference manager** using an exported `.ris` file.
 * Automatically format references for **every citation style on planet earth** (over 1300).
-* Insert citations using a custom citation style using Citation Style Language.
+* Insert citations using a custom citation style using a Citation Style Language (CSL) file.
 * **Fully interactive** reference list which lives beside the post editor.
 * Change citation styles in realtime.
 * **Search PubMed from the post editor** and insert references instantly.
 * Inline citations display full formatted references on the frontend when hovered with the mouse (or when tapped on mobile).
 No more scrolling down and losing your focus!

-= What makes this plugin different than `x`?
-Don't they offer the same thing? =

-Here's the problem.
-To my knowledge, there is not one citation plugin that exists for WordPress that does its job the way it should.
-Every other citation plugin uses WordPress shortcodes to render citations.
-Is that a bad thing. **Yes**.
-Here's why:

-Once you commit to using a plugin that uses shortcodes to render content, you're stuck with it for the life of your website.
-If you uninstall that plugin, all posts which rely on the shortcodes from that plugin break.
-Additionally, if the person who wrote the plugin decides he/she no longer wants to support it and the shortcode API changes, all of your posts will break. **This is unacceptable for academic writing**.

-This plugin generates plain, beautiful HTML and renders it at the time of insertion.
-There are **zero** shortcodes.
-There is **zero** chance of your posts breaking.

-Need to write one long blog post with lots of references?
-Download this plugin, write the post, and then delete the plugin if you don't need it any longer. **Freedom.**

 = Contributing =
 If you're a developer and would like to contribute, you can do so via this plugin's [GitHub Repository](https://github.com/dsifford/academic-bloggers-toolkit).